SipoczAdam/AnimOS/README.md

-# AnimOS™ Operating System Development
+# AnimOS™ Experience Operating System Development

 This is the official repository for the AnimOS Operating System.